VURB

 - Elemental Provisions: there exists a set of prescriptive provisions for insulation of building fabric, glazing thermal performance, building sealing and air movement.
 The only drawback of this approach is that it is very rigid; therefore, you cannot change any of the required provisions.
 This approach is generally called DtS elemental provisions.

-- Energy Rating: this method is another DtS method of demonstrating compliance for energy efficiency under NCC.
-This method considers a building is deemed to comply with NCC energy efficiency provisions, provided the building obtains at least 6 stars from one of the NatHERS accredited tools.
+- Energy Rating: This method is another DtS method of demonstrating compliance for energy efficiency under NCC.
+This method considers a building to be deemed to comply with NCC energy efficiency provisions, provided the building obtains at least a 7-star rating from one of the NatHERS accredited tools.

-CONs of above DtS approaches: The outputs of the above DtS approaches are proved to increase the cost of construction.
+Cons of the above DtS approaches: The outputs of the above DtS approaches are proven to increase the cost of construction.
 This is certainly true for buildings with large floor areas or a large ratio of glazing to floor areas.

 Take the example below from our past experience, using this method: